 (3) A verbatim record of the hearing shall be kept.
-The verbatim record shall be held in the custody of the Vice President for academic Affairs until final disposition of the case has been made by the President or by the Board if there is an appeal to or review by the Board.
+The verbatim record shall be held in the custody of the Vice President for Academic Affairs until final disposition of the case has been made by the President or by the Board if there is an appeal to or review by the Board.
 Thereafter, it shall be sent to the President to be held in his safe keeping until a year after the final disposition of the case by the President, the Board, or the appropriate court of law, and then destroyed as soon as permitted by law.
-At the hearing, the testimony of witnesses, upon oath or affirmation, and other evidence concerning any disputed facts shall be received by the committee.
+At the hearing, the testimony of witnesses, upon oat or affirmation, and other evidence concerning any disputed facts shall be received by the committee.
 The administration shall have the burden of proving the formal charges against the academic staff member and the committee findings shall be according to the preponderance of the evidence.

-(4) The Committee shall follow the rules of evidence as applied in equity cases in the circuit courts of this state.
-The academic staff member shall have the right to appear, and to participate in the hearing and to present relevant evidence to the committee, and he may be represented by counsel with or without the presence of the academic staff member.
+(4) The academic staff member shall have the right to appear, and to participate in the hearing and to present relevant evidence to the committee, and he may be represented by counsel with or without the presence of the academic staff member.
 If an academic staff member who has requested a formal hearing fails to appear at the time set for the hearing, and no explanation acceptable to the committee has been given, the committee shall proceed with the hearing without the presence of the academic staff member.
 The academic staff member and the administration shall have the right to confront and cross-examine all witnesses.
 The administration shall issue subpoenas for the attendance of witnesses upon request of the hearing committee on good cause being shown, including a showing of relevance and reasonable scope, by the academic staff member.
 The academic staff member and the administration shall be given a reasonable opportunity to submit rebuttal testimony or other evidence.
 At the conclusion of the testimony, the committee shall permit each side a reasonable time, not to exceed two hours, to submit an oral or written summation.
 When the committee is satisfied that all pertinent and available evidence has been received, and that all summations intended to be offered have been presented, the hearing will be adjourned.
 When the committee is satisfied that all pertinent and available evidence has been received, and that such summations as it deems appropriate have been presented, the hearing will be adjourned.
 The committee will then go into executive session for the purpose of deliberation.